jwickyy/odin-recipe/README.md

 # odin-recipe
-recipes project.... its been a shitshow so far but were all going to make it
+recipes project.... its been a s*** show so far but were all going to make it